astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 Web-based platform that executes code in cells while maintaining state
 :::

+Here's the cleaned up version:

+---

-**Jupyter notebooks** seem perfect for scientific computing and data analysis - you can mix code, plots, and explanations in one document.
+**Jupyter notebooks** seem perfect for scientific computing and data analysis - you can mix code, plots, and explanations in one streamlined document.
 You'll see them in tutorials and even published papers.
-However, they harbor dangerous flaws that can corrupt your scientific results.
-You are allowed to use them for `Short Project 1` to understand their appeal - and also because its likely the only way you've been taught Python, but then you must abandon them for more robust approaches.
+If you're like most astronomy students, notebooks are probably how you learned Python, and there's good reason for that - they're excellent for learning concepts and exploring data interactively.

+However, as your projects grow more complex - think N-body simulations, Monte Carlo radiative transfer, or processing terabytes of survey data - notebooks reveal serious limitations that can corrupt results and make debugging nearly impossible.
+The hidden state problems we're about to explore aren't academic edge cases; they're issues that every computational astronomer eventually faces.

+This course will expand your toolkit beyond notebooks.
+You can use them for `Project 1` since that's likely your comfort zone - and honestly, notebooks *are* great for initial exploration.
+But then we'll transition to writing scripts and using IPython, the approach used by every major astronomical data pipeline from LIGO to the Event Horizon Telescope, every Python analysis framework from `astropy` to `emcee`, and every production machine learning pipeline processing millions of galaxy images or classifying variable stars.
+Even when the heavy numerical lifting happens in C++ or Fortran (like Quokka, Arepo, or MESA), the analysis, visualization, and workflow orchestration happens through Python scripts, not notebooks.

+Here's what you'll gain: **modular design** where functions can be reused across projects, **testable code** where each component can be verified independently, **version control** that actually works (no more JSON merge conflicts!), and **true reproducibility**.
+By Chapter 5, you'll be building your own professional libraries - versatile toolkits you can import into any project.
+Yes, the transition might feel awkward initially, but this course is designed to transform you from notebook-only coding to professional-level development - but first we must begin by understanding what notebooks actually do behind the scenes...

 ### The Seductive Power of Notebooks